vichest/Ros_turtlesim/README.md

 This task demonstrates control of a simulated turtle in a rectangular path using ROS (Robot Operating System), testing adaptability to new software stacks and programming fundamentals.

+## About
+This ROS package controls the movement of a bot inside the Turtlesim package.
+It allows the bot to perform various movements, including moving in a straight line, circular path, and now, a custom rectangular path.

 ## Requirements
 - **Operating System**: Ubuntu 20.04 LTS
 - **Software**: ROS (Robot Operating System) - ROS-Base version, ROS Turtlesim package